Chavela Vargas: Early life and career

 She was born in Costa Rica, in San Joaquín de Flores, as Isabel Vargas Lizano, daughter of Francisco Vargas and Herminia Lizano.
 She was baptized on 15 July 1919 with the forenames "María Isabel Anita Carmen de Jesús."
-She had a difficult childhood: her parents divorced and left her under the care of an uncle, and she contracted poliomyelitis.
+She had a difficult childhood: her parents divorced and left her under the care of an uncle, and she contracted polio.
 She went by Chavela, which is a pet name for Isabel.
 At age 17, she abandoned her native country due to lack of opportunities for a musical career, seeking refuge in Mexico, where an entertainment industry was burgeoning.
 There she resided for more than seventy years and obtained Mexican nationality.

 For many years she sang on the streets, but in her thirties she became a professional singer.
 In her youth she dressed as a man, smoked cigars, drank heavily, carried a gun, and was known for her characteristic red jorongo, which she wore in performances until old age.
 Vargas was radical in her negation of heteronormativity.
-Since she preferred to dress like a man, Vargas’ parents hid their defiantly nonfeminine daughter from guests.
+Since she preferred to dress like a man, Vargas' parents hid their defiantly nonfeminine daughter from guests.

 Vargas sang the canción ranchera in her own peculiar style.
 The ranchera was sung from a man's perspective and with a mariachi accompaniment.
 Chavela sang this type of song as a solo, using only guitar and voice.
 She often slowed down the tempo of melodies to draw more dramatic tension out of songs, so they could be taken as naughtily humorous.

 Towards the end of the 1950s, she became known within artistic circles, due in part to her performances in Acapulco, center of international tourism, where she sang at the Champagne Room of the restaurant La Perla.
 Her first album, Noche Bohemia (Bohemian Night), was released in 1961 with the professional support of José Alfredo Jiménez, one of the foremost singer/songwriters of Mexican ranchera music.
 She eventually recorded more than 80 albums.
-Vargas was hugely successful during the 1950s, the 1960s, and the first half of the 1970s, touring in Mexico, the United States, France, and Spain and was close to many prominent artists and intellectuals of the time, including Juan Rulfo, Agustín Lara, Frida Kahlo and her husband, Diego Rivera, Dolores Olmedo and Jiménez.
-Vargas was known to have had various lesbian relationships, and is rumored to have had affairs with Frida Kahlo and Ava Gardner.
+Vargas was hugely successful during the 1950s, the 1960s, and the first half of the 1970s, touring in Mexico, the United States, France, and Spain.
+She was also close with many prominent artists and intellectuals of the time, including Juan Rulfo, Agustín Lara, Frida Kahlo and her husband Diego Rivera, Dolores Olmedo, and Jiménez.
+Vargas was known to have had various lesbian relationships and is rumored to have had affairs with Frida Kahlo and Ava Gardner.
 Although her lyrics were addressed to women, Vargas did not publicly come out until the age of 81 in her 2002 autobiography And If You Want to Know about My Past (Y si quieres saber de mi pasado).